-If you just bought the Really Simple SSL per page plugin, and are wondering to install it, here’s how to to it.
+If you just bought the Really Simple SSL per page plugin, and are wondering how to install it, here’s how you do it.
 You can watch this video for a brief explanation of the installation and most important features, or scroll down to the explanation below.
 If you need any help, just submit a ticket

 Warning: do not set a HSTS header while the per-page plugin is active.
 This will result in the per-page plugin not working anymore, because HSTS will force all requests to https:// while the per-page plugin forces the pages to http://.

 You can check on hstspreload.org if your site currently has the HSTS header.
 If so, you should set the expiration to zero first.
 If HSTS is enabled on your site, your http pages will be forced to https anyway.
 Because the per page plugin redirects SSL pages to http if the page is set to http, this will cause a loop.

 - If you have the free version of Really Simple SSL activated, deactivate it.

 - In the email you received, you will find a download link.
 Download the plugin.

 - Log in on your WordPress Dashboard and navigate to the “Plugins” page.

 - Select the .zip file you downloaded before, upload, and activate.

 You can choose to basically have your site on http, but force a few pages to SSL.
 That is the default setting.

 If you want your site to basically be on SSL/https, but have some pages on http, you can enable “exclude pages from SSL”.